Pure Exploration Beyond Reward Feedback: The Role of Post-Action Context: Experiments

 \section{Experiments}

-This section presents the experimental results of running the proposed algorithms and various benchmark algorithms on multiple instances.
-We use the python CVXPY library \cite{cvx1-diamond2016cvxpy, cvx2-agrawal2018rewriting} to solve the required optimization problems.
-Below, we describe the experiments conducted for both the non-separator and separator scenarios.
-For additional experiments and a more comprehensive explanation, refer to Appendix \ref{apd: experiment}.
+This section presents a representative experiment for the separator setting, comparing our proposed algorithm with two benchmark algorithms.
+We use the Python CVXPY library \citep{cvx1-diamond2016cvxpy, cvx2-agrawal2018rewriting} to solve the required optimization problems in all experiments.
+Additional experiments on both synthetic and real-world data, together with a more comprehensive discussion, are provided in Appendix~\ref{apd: experiment}.
 The implementation is available at \url{https://github.com/ban-epfl/BAI-with-Post-Action-Context}.